 Plitvice Lakes National Park is absolutely worth a visit if you're in Croatia.
 In fact, I'd declare it a can't-miss attraction.

 Is it the prettiest park in the world, though?
 From the parks I've seen with my own eyes, it's just as beautiful as my other frontrunners: Banff and Glacier.
 Those spots may have a little more in the way of magnitude, but there is nothing I've ever seen like Plitvice Lakes.

 You have to make a Plitvice Lakes National Park trip work.
 Here's how.

 What is Plitvice Lakes National Park?

 Plitvice Lakes is the largest and oldest national park in Croatia.
 The park is comprised of 16 named and multiple smaller, unnamed lakes flowing into one another through a multitude of spectacular waterfalls.
 There are many routes to tour the chain of lakes and hike the park trails.

 Dubrovnik is a southern coastal city, known for its Old Town and ancient city walls.
-Read more about what to do in Dubrovnik here.
 Driving from Dubrovnik to Plitvice would take five hours.

-Plan to pack a small day backpack for your trip to Plitvice Lakes.
+I would recommend that one person in your group pack a small backpack for your day in Plitvice Lakes.
 Here are some of the essentials I recommend bringing to the national park: